werat/werat.github.io/content/posts/2022-10-24-debugging-wine-with-lldb-and-vscode/index.md

      \ libc-2.24.so             -- ELF/DWARF
 ```

-The application was built in a debug mode, so it depends on the debug versions of the standard library -- i.e. `msvcp140d.dll` instead of `msvcp140.dll`.
+The application was built in debug mode, so it depends on the debug versions of the standard library -- i.e. `msvcp140d.dll` instead of `msvcp140.dll`.
 Wine has release versions of these DLLs, but the debug ones should be provided by the user.
 In this case I just copied over the original Windows DLL and it works.

 ---

 If your call stack abruptly stops at `__wine_syscall_dispatcher` make sure your Wine is built with this patch -- <https://gitlab.winehq.org/wine/wine/-/merge_requests/1065> by [florian-kuebler](https://github.com/florian-kuebler).
 The syscall dispatcher function is written in pure assembly ([src](https://gitlab.winehq.org/wine/wine/-/blob/e72a16b57f66b63a16bb3d1619ac4d42632cb141/dlls/ntdll/unix/signal_x86_64.c#L3351)) and manually manipulates the registers and changes the stack layout.
 The compiler is not able to automatically generate the unwind information and that's why the debugger cannot reconstruct the call stack.
-The Florian's patch adds the CFI (Call Frame Information) entries which tell the compiler how the unwind information should look like.
+Florian's patch adds the CFI (Call Frame Information) entries which tell the compiler how the unwind information should look like.
 For more info about CFI see [CFI directives in assembly files](https://www.imperialviolet.org/2017/01/18/cfi.html).

 ---

-Let's try switching the frame with `ntdll.so!NtDelayExecution` and see what's happening there:
+Let's try switching to the frame with `ntdll.so!NtDelayExecution` and see what's happening there:

 ```c++
 (lldb) frame select 1